 SpaceX founder Elon Musk says travel to Mars is within reach, with the possibility of having 1 million people living on Mars within 100 years.
 SpaceX isn’t alone in working toward reaching Mars, however.
-In fact, there are quite a number of missions, both manned and unmanned, that are currently planned or under proposal from government space organizations and private space flight companies across the globe.
+In fact, there are quite a number of missions, both crewed and uncrewed, that are currently planned or under proposal from government space organizations and private space flight companies across the globe.

 Exploration of Mars and eventual human travel to it are nothing new.
 While manned missions have remained financial and logistical near-impossibilities, unmanned missions began in 1960.
-There have been 56 Mars missions so far, of which 26 have been successful — a testament to the difficulty in reaching the red planet.
+There have been around 50 Mars missions so far, of which about half have been successful — a testament to the difficulty in reaching the red planet.

-As it stands right now, currently operational on the planet there is one lander (InSight) and one rover (Curiosity) with another rover (Perseverance) due to launch this year.
-Orbiting Mars are six satellites, providing massive amounts of data on our dusty neighbor.
+As it stands right now, currently operational on the planet there is one lander (InSight) and three rovers (NASA’s Curiosity and Perseverance, and China’s Zhurong), with another rover (ExoMars) planned for launch next year.
+Orbiting Mars are eight satellites, providing massive amounts of data on our dusty neighbor.

 It doesn’t end there.
-Many more missions are planned for the 2022 and 2024 launch windows, and there are proposals to put humans on Mars by the 2030s.
+More missions are planned for the 2022 and 2024 launch windows, and there are proposals to put humans on Mars by the 2030s.

 Operational and previous missions